 These types of injuries will change your life forever, reducing your quality of life and sometimes leaving you in permanent physical pain.
-A Columbus personal injury attorney with extensive experience in negotiating insurance settlements for spinal cord injury victims can help you find justice.
+A Columbus personal injury attorney with extensive experience in negotiating insurance settlements for spinal cord injury victims may be able to help you find justice.

-What You Should Do after a Spinal Cord Accident
+What You Should Do After a Columbus Spinal Cord Injury

-While in hospital, you will most likely be contacted by insurance adjusters representing the responsible party's insurance company.
-They are experienced negotiators whose job is to minimize the amount of compensation you receive.
-Thus, they will try to persuade you to sign a quick settlement (which bars you from further legal action) or to trick you into saying something that will hurt your case.
-Even a simple statement such as "I'm getting better" can and will be used against you.
+While in the hospital, you will most likely be contacted by insurance adjusters representing the responsible party’s insurance company.
+They are experienced negotiators and may attempt to minimize the amount of compensation you receive.
+They could try to persuade you to sign a quick settlement (which bars you from further legal action) or ask questions that may not be helpful to your claim.
+Even a simple statement may be used to reduce the amount of compensation offered to you.

-Instead, you should simply tell the adjuster that your Columbus spinal cord injury lawyer will get in touch with them to file your claim and negotiate your compensation.
+Instead, if you hire an attorney, you could simply tell the adjuster that your Columbus spinal cord injury lawyer will get in touch with them to file your claim and negotiate your compensation.

-Here is what a Columbus OH spinal cord injury lawyer can do for you:
+Here is what a Columbus spinal cord injury attorney may be able to do for you:

 Investigate the Cause of Your Injuries